 The West Marin Compost project is a community-driven solution that benefits the environment, the agricultural community, the county and the local community in numerous ways:

 Keeping it local- closing the loop: Green and equestrian discard materials used to be trucked out of west Marin to facilities in east Marin or beyond.
 Diversion of west Marin organic waste materials away from landfill disposal to reuse within West Marin will benefit all Marin residents.
 Composting in Marin will reduce greenhouse gasses in the landfill while creating high quality soil amendments locally.

 A tool for agriculture to meet water quality standards: Hundreds of tons of nutrients are purposefully imported into the region each year in the form of inorganic and organic feed and fertilizers.
 Some of these have the potential to contribute to the concentration of nutrients in West Marin surface waters.
-A local organic soil amendment will reduce the need to import nutrients from beyond west Marin, and thus reduce the potential for excess nutrients to end up in surface waters.
+A local biological soil amendment will reduce the need to import nutrients from beyond west Marin, and thus reduce the potential for excess nutrients to end up in surface waters.
 Making and using compost locally provides agricultural operations with a tool to help them meet recently established TMDL water quality standards.
 Compost is vital to organic farming, and the number of organic acres is increasing in Marin County.